-I have therefore decided to expand upon the two stage test and also consider whether an investigation or a referral to the Adjudication Panel or a standards committee is required in the public interest.
+The first evidential test is whether there is evidence that a breach of the Code actually took place.
+If that evidential test is met and there is evidence of a breach I then go on to consider whether an investigation or a referral to the Adjudication Panel or a standards committee is required in the public interest.